coderefinery/IDEs/_episodes/03-features.md

 ### [Notebook](https://www.jetbrains.com/help/pycharm/2017.1/using-ipython-jupyter-notebook-with-pycharm.html) [6]

-- if prerequisites are isntalled, craeting a notebook is as easy as making a new file:
+- if prerequisites are intsalled, crateing a Notebook is as easy as making a new file:

 <table style="width:100%;">
   <tr>